“Leadership is influence” by John C. Maxwell.

 - Low customer belief.

 In the analysis, the activities are split into different sets of activities that add value.
-The organisation can more productively inspect its internal capabilities by identifying & analyzing each of these activities.
-Each & every value adding activity is regarded to be the key of competitive advantage.
+Furthermore, The organisation can more productively inspect its internal capabilities by identifying & analyzing each of these activities.
+In addition to this, Each & every value adding activity is regarded to be the key to competitive advantage.

 Steps for performing value chain analysis are: